JK-A2023/Sparta_Azure/2. 2-tier-arch/README.md

-# How to set up a VM in Azure:
+# How to set up 2-tier-architecture with Vnets and VM in Azure:

-1. Create:
+1. Create Azure Virtual Machine.

 ![img.png](images/image.png)